 In the Primary Department we recognise the central importance of English: as a medium for thought, learning and expression across the curriculum, and as a subject in its own right.
 Children need a facility with language and communication in order to learn, and to play a full and active part as individuals within society.
 We therefore view the acquisition and development of language and communication skills as an essential part of the school curriculum.
-Consequently English is given a high priority in the school.
+Consequently, English is given a high priority in the school.

 In terms of Communication, Language and Interaction, our intention is to help children to: listen, understand and respond appropriately to others; express their ideas and learn to use the vocabulary and grammar of standard English.
 Their thoughts and experiences are valued by the teacher and they learn to take turns and to listen to others making use of 'talk partners'.
+This also incorporates early stages of communication and children are taught to use objects of reference, photographs and symbols to support their communication needs, with the guidance from our Speech and Language Therapist.

 Our intention, in terms of Reading, is to teach children to: read accurately, fluently and with both understanding and enjoyment; respond sensitively and critically to the texts they read from a variety of genres; use reference materials with confidence for a range of purposes and take part and discuss books in guided and shared reading sessions.
 Children are grouped according to their ability for daily phonic sessions.
-As children enter the school, the teachers continue/introduce children to 'Read Write Inc.' to develop their phonic reading skills.
+As children enter the school, the teachers continue/introduce children to 'Read Write Inc.' or our "Pre- phonics" approach to develop their phonic reading skills.
 Their progress continues to be carefully monitored by the teacher.
 Once children have learnt to read, they are encouraged to read to learn.
 Strategies such as Shared, Guided, Independent or Paired Reading provide the context in which the teacher can help children to become more reflective and critical readers and to develop their ability to talk about their reading.

-In terms of Writing, our intention is to teach children to: write with growing confidence and precision using a variety of forms for different purposes; develop their skills of communicating in a lively and appropriate style; draft and re-draft their work through the process of editing (when appropriate to the task and their developmental level) in order to produce work which is 'the best it can be!' and finally have the knowledge and ability to apply spelling, punctuation and grammatical conventions.
+In terms of Writing, our intention is to teach children to: write with growing confidence and precision using a variety of forms for different purposes; develop their skills of communicating in a lively and appropriate style; draft and redraft their work through the process of editing (when appropriate to the task and their developmental level) in order to produce work which is 'the best it can bel' and finally have the knowledge and ability to apply spelling, punctuation and grammatical conventions.